Tour the Communities of Searcy County

 The quaint Ozark Mountain town of Leslie is a treasure all its own.
 Restored old buildings give Leslie a character that few American towns possess today.
 This town of less than 500 harkens back to a bygone era of Americana.
 Homesteaded by pioneers moving West from the Appalachians, Leslie was first surveyed by Herbert Hoover in the last part of the 19th century.
 The Missouri & North Arkansas Railroad once came through Leslie.
 A railroad spur, the Dinky Line, once hauled mighty white oak timber from the hills to the world’s largest barrel making factory that turned out up to 4,500 barrels a day.
 The railroad and barrel factory are now relegated to the pages of history, but the town still thrives.

 Today Leslie is the crossroads for tourists going to and from Mountain View, the “Folk Music Capital of the World,” and travel to and from Branson, Missouri.
-Leslie’s commercial historic district is home to antique stores, shops, multiple parks, restaurants and a wood-fired brick oven bakery that produces old-world sourdough bread.
+Leslie’s commercial historic district is home to antique stores, shops, local crafts, multiple parks, great restaurants, a wild-game processor, and a wood-fired brick oven bakery that produces old-world sourdough bread.
 Leslie is also home to a 9-hole Disc Golf Course.

 Leslie has an annual “Homecoming” celebration on the 3rd weekend in June that is very well attended every year.